Frequently Asked Questions

 People stand up all over the world.
-Why focus on America?
+Why focus on the United States?

-The Museum of the Courageous believes hate manifests in a variety of ways in different cultural settings and countries in the world, and the most effective way to confront hate is to do so from within the culture that the hate emerges.
-Our founding trustees are Americans rooted in the American experience, so the initial focus is on the United States of America.
+The Museum of the Courageous believes that the most effective way to confront hate is to do so from within the culture that the hate emerges.
+Our founding trustees are rooted in the U.S. experience, so our current focus is on the United States of America.

 How do I share a courageous story with MOTC?